aleene/ManagedTagListView/ManagedTagListView/README.md

 ```

 ### Edit-mode
 If a TagListView is set in edit-mode with `isEditable = true`, the user can remove, add and reorder tags.
-It is possible to finetune what is allowed with: `allowsRemoval = false/true`, `allowsCreation = false/true` and `allowsReordering = false/true`.
-Default is all true.
+It is possible to finetune what is allowed with:
+- `allowsRemoval = true` (default), which allows/disallows removal of tags;
+- `clearButtonIsEnabled = true` (default), which adds a clear all Tags button;
+- `removeButtonIsEnabled = true` (default), which adds a remove tag accessory next to the tag's text.
+If the keyboard is enabled, tags can also be deleted by backspacing;
+- `allowsCreation = true` (default), which allows the user to add tags, by tapping on the tagViewList;
+- `allowsReordering = true` (default), which allows the user to reorder tags by drag&drop;

 If it is allowed to remove a tag, its appearance can be adjusted with:
 ```swift
 tagListView.highlightedTextColor = .red // defines the colour of the text of highlighted tags tagListView.tagHighlightedBackgroundColor = .green // defines the background colours of highlighted tags tagListView.highlightedBorderColor = .black // defines the border colour of highlighted tags
 ```
-In addition it is possible to add a delete button next to a tag with: `removalButtonIsEnabled = true`.
-Default is enabled.

 You can intercept the edit-instructions with the appropriate delegate functions.
 ```swift
 func tagListView(_ tagListView: TagListView, canEditTagAt index: Int) -> Bool